chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

 #### Line annotation

-The following diagram is showing the element properties about a `'line'` annotation and the inner label:
+The following diagram is showing the element properties about a `'line'` annotation:

 ![line](../img/elementLineProps.png)

+The label of a line annotation is described as a [label annotation](#label-annotation) and accessible by `element.label`.

 #### Point annotation